 Upgrading to the $10,000 ‘Max’ battery pack increases estimated EPA range from 314 miles to over 400 miles.
 Meanwhile switching the Explore Package for the Adventure Package ups the price by $5,500 and adds a premium interior, among other features.

-The Tesla Cybertruck starting price is $39,900, which gets you a single-motor, rear-wheel-drive variant.
-Above this is a dual-motor, all-wheel-drive model that starts at $49,900, and the range is topped by a triple-motor, all-wheel-drive Cybertruck that costs from $69,900.
+Originally a dual-motor, all-wheel-drive model was set to start at $49,900, and the range is topped by a triple-motor, all-wheel-drive Cybertruck that originally cost from $69,900.
+Those prices will no doubt be changing in the near-future.

 Rivian R1T vs Tesla Cybertruck: Design